PhantomPilots/AutoFarming/README.md

 * Blue Megellda

 Requirements:
+1. **Important**: Place Diane on the rightmost position in the team.
-1. Always start from within the bird screen already (where all floors are displayed).
+2. Always start from within the floor 4 bird fight already.
-2. 13M+ box CC (preferably).
+3. 13M+ box CC (preferably).
-3. Constellation 6 (preferably).
+4. Constellation 6 (preferably).

 **Disclaimer**: The script fails most of the times due to RNG, even if the AI logic is sound (e.g., not getting enough silver cards on phase 2, or not enough amplify/Thor cards on phase 3).
 Additionally, you need to have a very strong account, probably **13M+ box CC**, and be on or close to **Constellation 6**.